Rosenverse

 Key Insights

-• Compass research team grew from 3 to over 15 members in two years, shifting from tactical to foundational research.
+• Compass's research team grew from 3 to 15+ members in two years, enabling more foundational and cross-functional work.

 Notable Quotes